electriccitizen/uwec/web/modules/custom/citizen_migrate/EC-MIGRATE.md

 Shared configuration blocks can contain settings for the `source`, `process` and `destination` sections, either individually or together.
 The `node_defaults` block is an example of how to configure values for more than one section.
 ### Override a shared configuration setting
 If you need to override any of the individual settings for a particular migration, you can do so by setting the key in the migration file.
-For example, if you wanted to override the `log_data` value in the `cm_defaults` configuration block, your migration file would include this:
+For example, if you wanted to override the `log_data` value in the `cm_defaults` shared configuration block, your migration file would include this:
 ```yaml
 include:
    - cm_defaults